Vocational Enrichment Programme: Biomedical Informed for Personalised Yoga

 - Required Props

 We highly recommend at least 12 months regular practice; however, we take all cases individually – please complete an application form and we will contact you directly to discuss.

-For 350hrs UPGRADE (if not combining with the 200YTT course), a 200hr yoga teacher training programme must be completed or being completed.
+For 350 hour upgrade (if not combining with the 200YTT course), a 200 hour yoga teacher training programme must be completed or being completed.

 - Siegel, D. J. (2012).
 Pocket guide to interpersonal neurobiology: An integrative handbook of the mind.
 New York: W.W.
 Norton.